A weekend in Pals: the Costa Brava without the crowds

 If you’re travelling with a bike or don’t mind walking a bit, the whole Baix Empordà region is laced with country paths and small back roads connecting villages and fields.
 There’s a cycling route that loops through Pals, Peratallada, and Ullastret.
 It’s mostly flat, with great views the whole way.

-Is Pals worth visiting?
+Is Pals worth visiting on the Costa Brava?

 Can you visit Pals without a car?

-What’s the best time to visit Pals?
+When is the best time to visit Pals?

-How long should I stay in Pals?
+Where should you stay in Pals?

-Is Pals good for solo travellers?
+Is Pals good for solo travel?

-Is Pals touristy?
+Is Pals good for couples?